Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Purdue Stats and Trends

-- Purdue has played eight games, with four wins against the spread.

-- This year, the Boilermakers have two against the spread wins in four games as an underdog of 2.5 points or more.
+- This season, the Boilermakers have two against the spread wins in four games as an underdog of 3 points or more.

-- Purdue's games this season have hit the over on one of eight set point totals (12.5%).
+- Purdue's games this season have gone over the total in one out of eight opportunities (12.5%).

-- The Boilermakers rack up 22.9 points per game, comparable to the 20.5 the Spartans surrender.
+- The Boilermakers rack up 22.9 points per game, comparable to the 20.5 the Spartans give up.

-- Purdue is 4-0 against the spread and 4-0 overall in games when it records more than 20.5 points.
+- When Purdue scores more than 20.5 points, it is 4-0 against the spread and 4-0 overall.

-- This year the Boilermakers have 12 turnovers, two fewer than the Spartans have takeaways (14).
+- The Boilermakers have 12 giveaways this season, while the Spartans have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.